lokesh-2406/metaverse/README.md

 ### 2\.
 Install Dependencies

 Install all project dependencies using pnpm.
-Running this command from the root of the `metaverse` directory will install dependencies for all workspaces (`apps` and `packages`) and link them together.[7, 8]
+Running this command from the root of the `metaverse` directory will install dependencies for all workspaces (`apps` and `packages`) and link them together.

 ```bash
 pnpm install